Lu5ck/pzsvrtool/README.md

 I pretty much made this for a community server of mine which is totally community funded.
 If it went dead then I don't see a point in maintaining the script as well.

 ## 💻 Installations
-For Fedora / RHEL / Rocky Linux / AlmaLinux, download RPM and run `sudo dnf install <rpm file name>` then run `sudo dnf install python3-bcrypt python3-aiohttp glibc.i686`, accept key if asked.
+For Fedora / RHEL / Rocky Linux / AlmaLinux, download RPM and run `sudo dnf install <rpm file name>` then run `sudo dnf install epel-release` (fedora doesn't need this) and finally `sudo dnf install python3-bcrypt python3-aiohttp glibc.i686`, accept key if asked.

 For Debian / Ubuntu, download DEB and place it in `/tmp` then run `sudo apt-get install /tmp/<deb file name>`.